 education course in 2008.

 Click For High Resolution Photo

-As Adjutant General, he has mobilized over 6,000 Soldiers and Airmen for combat operations and led the state through five
+As Adjutant General, he has mobilized more than 7,800 Soldiers and Airmen for combat operations and led the state through seven declared

 He is a command pilot with over 3,000 flying hours, principally in B-52 and KC-135 aircraft.